antoniosql/easy_batchai_pytorch/00_doc/cloud_admin_doc.md

 * `$FILE_SHARE_MNT` - the mount point is given a special environment variable called `$AZ_BATCHAI_MOUNT_ROOT` that is accessible on the nodes.
 Therefore, users can point to the file share with `$AZ_BATCHAI_MOUNT_ROOT/FILE_SHARE_MNT` e.g. in our case the mount point for the logs would be `$AZ_BATCHAI_MOUNT_ROOT/logs`
 * `$BLOB_MNT` - The mount point on the nodes for the blob storage container.
 This would be `$AZ_BATCHAI_MOUNT_ROOT/BLOB_MNT` or in our case `$AZ_BATCHAI_MOUNT_ROOT/datalake`
 * `$SCRIPTS_DIR_NAME` - the directory name for the scripts on the file share.
 Note that when mounted on the nodes, this would look like `$AZ_BATCHAI_MOUNT_ROOT/FILE_SHARE_MNT/SCRIPTS_DIR_NAME` or in our case `$AZ_BATCHAI_MOUNT_ROOT/logs/scripts`

+## Passing details to the ML Practitioner
+You should pass on to the ML practitioner the following information:

+* The Azure resource group name
+* The Batch AI workspace name
+* The storage account name
+* The storage account container name (this is the data lake that will host the unstructured data)

+This information will allow them to submit jobs to the service you have just created.